Hammer blow: Causes

 While the side rods (UK: coupling rods) of a locomotive can be completely balanced by weights on the driving wheels since their motion is completely rotational, the reciprocating motions of the pistons, piston rods, and valve gear cannot be completely balanced in this way.
 The main rods also cannot be completely balanced by wheel counterweights, since their motions have a greater displacement in the horizontal direction than in the vertical direction.
 Almost all two-cylinder locomotives have their cranks "quartered" — set at 90° apart — so that the double-acting pistons' four power strokes are evenly distributed around the cycle and there are no "dead spots" (points at which both cylinders are at top or bottom dead center simultaneously).

 A four-cylinder locomotive can be completely balanced in the longitudinal and vertical axes, although there are some rocking moments which can be dealt with in the locomotive's suspension and centering; a three-cylinder locomotive can also be better balanced, but a two-cylinder locomotive will surge fore and aft if it is balanced only for rotation.
-Additional balance weight — "overbalance" — can be added to reduce this, typically enough to "average out" the vibrations by make the remaining forces and moments equal in the vertical and horizontal directions.
+Additional balance weight — "overbalance" — can be added to reduce this, typically enough to "average out" the vibrations by making the remaining forces and moments equal in the vertical and horizontal directions.
 However, the vertical forces which are added as a result, known technically as hammer blow, can be extremely damaging to the track, and in extreme cases can actually cause the driving wheels to leave the track entirely.
-The heavier the reciprocating machinery, the greater these forces are, and the greater a problem hammer blow becomes.

 The heavier the reciprocating machinery, the greater these forces are, and the greater a problem this becomes.
 Except for a short period early in the twentieth century when balanced compound locomotives were tried, American railroads were not interested in locomotives with inside cylinders, so the problem of balance could not be solved by adding more cylinders per coupled wheel set.
-As locomotives got larger and more powerful, their reciprocating machinery had to get stronger and thus heavier, and thus the problems posed by imbalance and hammer blow became more severe.
+As locomotives got larger and more powerful, their reciprocating machinery had to get stronger and thus heavier, causing the problems posed by imbalance and hammer blow to become more severe.
 Higher speeds also increase unbalanced forces, as they rise with the square of the wheel rotational speed.